React ⚛

 │ ├── index.test.jsx

-This is both a future-proof measure and a mean to break down components into small meaningful modules:
+This is a future-proof measure that eases breaking down components into small meaningful modules:

 components/